giulange/giulange.github.io/_projects/08_GeoSciences-IR.md

 **Specific activities**

-- Development of a multi-scale geospatial data catalog.
+- Development of a multi-scale geospatial data catalog for soil sealing.
-- Design of environmental indicators.
+- Design and implementation of soil sealing indicators within the LandSupport-Regions platform.
 - Regional use cases derived from LandSupport.

 <div class="row">